nativefier/nativefier/README.md

 - [ ] Move all src to src (/{cli, app})
 - [ ] Review .npmignore and what's packaged to npm
 - [ ] Try to remove @ts-ignore
+- [ ] More test of what's passed to electron-packager
 - [ ] ?
 Get rid of micro-packages easily inlined
 - [ ] ESLint cleanup: upgrade, review rules, move away from yml
 - [ ] Make exports more idiomatic without default & index.ts crap
+- [ ] Address TODOs in code